DanielHKob/ML/README.md

 ## Birds vs. Drones
 This project is an image-classification project using ANN and CNN in order to see which classification model has the highest precision, when detecting a drone compared to a bird.

+## NFL data
+This project is related to importing and working with the NFLReadpy library, which contains relevant data for NFL teams from the last 10+ years.